POORT8/Poort8.Dataspace.NoodleBar/docs/4 - NoodleBar Implementation Stages.md

 - **Security**: OAuth provides a secure way to authorize access without sharing credentials, reducing the risk of credential theft.
 - **Interoperability**: OAuth supports integration with various services and platforms, enhancing the flexibility and scalability of the dataspace.

-### Stage 1: Deploy NoodleBar Using the Local Identity Server
+### Option 1: Deploy NoodleBar Using the Local Identity Server

-The first stage involves deploying NoodleBar using the Local Identity Server.
+The first option involves deploying NoodleBar using the Local Identity Server.
 This setup provides the essential components to get started quickly:

 - **Organization Register**: Manages organizational identities, ensuring proper identification and authentication of all participating entities.
 - **Authorization Register**: Manages access control, allowing the definition and enforcement of authorization policies for organizations.